endj/JFokus-2022-Trustly-Competition-Answers/functioncalls/Solution.md

 In order to figure out the total number of calls, we can go function by function and count how many function calls are made.
-This involves recursively following each function call in since functions can call other functions.
+This involves recursively following each function call since functions can call other functions.

 A small optimisation we can do in this case is to store the number of functions a call will make in a lookup table once we figure it out.
 This way, the next time we encounter a function we have invoked before, we don't have to follow